HotelQuickly/WeAreHiring/additional-info/10-reasons-why-you-should-join-us.md

 Mobile apps & Last-minute hotel booking - is there something more attractive?

-## We encourage you to lear new stuff
+## We encourage you to learn new stuff

 We want you to try new things, implement best practices, shortcuts and crazy workarounds.
-Propper hacking!
+Proper hacking!

 ## We have Friday pizzas